 - The handle is traditionally woven cord.

 It is important to find a sword that is right for doing tai chi and is good quality but that doesn’t mean it needs to be expensive.
-We wrote an article on our favorite swords if you are looking for one to buy.
+We wrote an article on our favorite swords if you are looking for one.

 All the conventional movements you would expect to do when using a sword apply to the tai chi sword but the intention throughout the form is completely different.
 The straight form movements include: